 1000 BC – Hebrew law provided that the Deaf have limited rights to property and marriage.
 These laws protected deaf people from being cursed by others but prevent the deaf from participating fully in rituals of the Temple.

 360 BC – Plato’s Cratylus.
-In this, Socrates mentioned the use of signs by the deaf.
-Socrates discussed innate intelligence.
+Socrates mentioned the use of signs by the deaf.
 He said persons born perfect but without speech gave no sign of intelligence.
 Therefore, Deaf people are incapable of language and ideas.

-355 BC – Aristotle said, “Those who are born deaf all become senseless and incapable of reason.”
+355 BC – “Those born deaf all become senseless and incapable of reason” (Aristotle).

 99-55 BC – Lucretius, a Latin Poet who wrote only one poem.
 In his poem, he wrote, “To Instruct the deaf, no art can ever reach, no care to improve them, and no wisdom teach.”
 His one work was titled De Rerum Natura.